 Knowledge of Google tools is a basic SEO skill every marketer should possess to qualify as a professional.

 You only need one source to master Google Analytics from zero.
-The good news, it’s free!
+The good news is, it’s free!

 Google Analytics Academy is the best free resource that teaches you everything you need to know to become skilled in GA.
-Upon passing all the courses, you will be qualified to take the test and get certified.
+You will be qualified to take the test and get certified upon passing all the courses.

 9. Ability to use WordPress content management system